Unlike Pluto: Mid Career

-Armond often found himself sticking out of the crowd, which is a theme that carried over into his new music, as the majority of his songs are lyrically and musically dark, depressing and/or deeply impactful in many relatable ways to his ever-growing and loyal fanbase.
-This is eventually what led his name to gain meaning, since the planet Pluto became a "dwarf planet" and he viewed himself as an outcast, he compared himself to the planet which matched his style of music.
+Armond maintained a theme of music that is lyrically and musically dark.
+Since the planet Pluto became a "dwarf planet" and he viewed himself as an outcast, he compared himself to the planet which matched his style of music.
 He made multiple digital A-side and B-side records under Heroic, where he showed his new, more apparent style of alternative rock, screamo, grunge, emo, indie rock, and electronic inspired music.
-In the midst of these records, he would go on to eagerly start his new project "Pluto Tapes" under Heroic on May 30, 2018, alongside the first Pluto Tape release "Run, Bobby, Run".
+In the midst of these records, he started his new project "Pluto Tapes" under Heroic on May 30, 2018, alongside the first Pluto Tape release "Run, Bobby, Run".
 The project was made so he could release hundreds of his creative song ideas as often as possible and explore with his style in a way he never thought of before.
 He released songs weekly, and a lot of the time it was a stress reliever and a fun way for him to make new, unique music, keeping his inspiration up as well as being a welcome challenge.
-Since the project was made, his fanbase grew immensely once again, and formed into the tightly knit community it is today that he interacts with often.
+Since the project was made, his fanbase grew and formed into a tightly knit community and one that he interacts with often.
 Unlike Pluto is an emerging force in the space he's carved out for himself, with his talent and unique style, characterized by his meaningful songwriting and distinctive voice.
 He started to have a lot of success once again, but in the way he wanted to the most, and put out three Pluto Tape albums, or volumes, within the year 2019 all under Heroic.
 In his words: